 Can I Use This?
 Copyright and Fair Use in Practice

 Copyright is a growing concern among researchers, who may have questions like “When can I use someone else’s copyrighted work?” or “What rights do I have in my own research?”
 This workshop will cover basic copyright principles, as well as taking a deeper dive into how exceptions to the law like fair use apply in an academic setting.
-Expect small group discussions of real-life fair use case studies - participants are also encouraged to bring examples of texts, images, and other copyrighted materials they would like to incorporate into their work for the group to discuss.
+Expect large-group discussion of real-life fair use case studies.
+Participants are encouraged to bring examples of texts, images, and other copyrighted materials they would like to incorporate into their work for the group to discuss.

-This workshop is led by Liz Hamilton, Copyright Librarian at Northwestern University Libraries.
+This workshop is presented by Liz Hamilton, Copyright Librarian at Northwestern University Libraries.

 This is a virtual event, held over Zoom.